kobotoolbox/kobo-docker/README.md

+# DO NOT attempt to use this code unless your database was created with Postgres 9.5!

 # WARNING
 If you started running KoBo Toolbox using a version of `kobo-docker` from before to [2016.10.13](https://github.com/kobotoolbox/kobo-docker/commit/316b1464c86e2c447ca88c10d383662b4f2e4ac6), actions that recreate the `kobocat` container (including `docker-compose up ...` under some circumstances) will result in losing access to user media files (e.g. responses to photo questions).
 Safely stored media files can be found in `kobo-docker/.vols/kobocat_media_uploads/`.